Schedule Your Diagnostic Consultation

 4. The Consolidation of Infrastructure

-Colocation operators are always faced with the need to create higher utilization rates to achieve much more with what they already have.
+Colocation operators always need to create higher utilization rates to achieve much more with what they already have.
 So, this is always a challenge that is revisited on a regular basis.

 You must approach this by first taking a look at the following subsystems separately: